NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 Verification Method:
 Test: Simulate fuel levels decreasing below the critical threshold and verify that both the visual and audible alerts are generated as specified.
 ...

+### SYS-003
+Requirement:
+The system shall detect, record, and report fuel management system faults to support fault diagnosis.

+Rationale:
+To enable maintenance personnel to quickly identify system faults, reducing troubleshooting time and improving system availability.

+Verification Method:
+Test: Introduce typical system faults and verify that the system correctly detects, records, and reports each fault.

+---

+### SYS-004
+Requirement:
+The system shall provide visual and audible alerts to the flight crew when the available fuel quantity falls below the predefined critical fuel threshold.

+Rationale:
+To ensure the flight crew is promptly informed of a critically low fuel condition, enabling timely corrective action and enhancing flight safety.

+Verification Method:
+Test: Simulate fuel levels decreasing below the critical threshold and verify that both the visual and audible alerts are generated as specified.
+...